PANEL ATTORNEY QUALIFICATIONS

 maintain full tactical control over issue selection and written

-assist in record review, legal research, and the drafting
+assist in legal research and the drafting

 of pleadings.
 Adequate supervision must be maintained over

-those who are assisting, and personal responsibility for the
+assisting attorneys, and personal responsibility for the

 These guidelines are intended to clarify the requirement by